All Things Through Christ Outreach Ministries, Inc. (ATTCOM)

 Open every Saturday from 8am to 11am.
 On average, 280 individuals including men, women, children, seniors and the homeless come and receive free food, resources and advice.
 The distribution includes, 2 bags of groceries plus meats, fish, produce and pastries.

-The SamElla Hope Center for Women
+The SamElla Hope Center Project

 A non-residential center providing HOPE in the West Englewood area of Chicago.
 Here, girls and young women can receive spiritual guidance, academic, occupational and educational assistance, and mentorship that will lead to a brighter future.